 Weight lifting equipment’s or barbells are not permitted to be kept students rooms at any time.

 Objects and liquids may not be dropped or thrown from the window and such conduct may result in immediate contract cancellation.
-Yelling or playing music from windows is prohibited.
+Yelling, using laser pointers, or playing music from windows is prohibited.
 Window screens may not be removed.
 If screens are removed without permission, there will be a referral to the Student Conduct System.
-Due to the climate control features in Starin Hall, all windows in Starin Hall must be remain closed and locked at all times.